NARodman/criminal-record-management-system/README.md

 2. Add a New Record
 - CLick on the "Add Record" button in the navigation bar on the homepage.
 - Fill in the "Name" and "Crime" fields
+- Click "Add Record" to save the entry  (Note: You can extend the form to include additional fields like "Date of Crime" and "Sentence" if needed.)
 3. View Records
 - All added records will be displayed on the main page(index.html) or list.html
 - If no records are present, a message indicating that no records are found will be shown.